shedlock987/rrt_graph_builder/README.md

 *To increase optimality I did not go with some large 3D data structure to represent an occupancy grid because this would effectively nullify the efficiencies of using an adjacency list for the RRT.* Here the occupancy grid (if desired) is a simple list of coordinates and the same coordinate custom type used in the RRT is also employed here.
 Appended to the coordinate is length/width/time-interval data.
 The idea here is you can generate a "cube" or a voxel of occupancy. and every element in the occupancy *"list"* can have its own unique dimensional constraint.
 This makes the occupancy list/data structure more sparse and thus more efficient.
 ![OccupancyMap](doc/OccupancyMap.jpg)

+# To-Do
+**FUNCTIONAL**
+1. When doing a 3D/temporal graph, need to update/add an additional constraint to ensure that the graph always builds with an "upward" gradient; wherein the upward gradient is proportional to the robot's current velocity (assumed to be constant).
+This is especially needed for areas of the RRT where there are no obstacles present (because since we're messing with time.... we don’t want to break the laws of physics)

+**NON_FUNCTIONAL**
+1. Need more expansive testing, only really covered the basic graph functions, nothing in the way of the actually RRT methods has been rigorously tested
+2. Need to finish the python matplotlib to get both a good visualization and gif

 # Getting Started
 These instructions will help you generate the necessary documentation for using this package, and list the required dependencies.